JanaSperschneider/EffectorP-2.0/README.md

 0. Download the latest release from this github repo (or alternatively you can clone the github repo and skip step 1).

 1. Make sure EffectorP has the permission to execute.
-Then unpack LOCALIZER in your desired location
+Then unpack EffectorP in your desired location
 ```
 tar xvf EffectorP-2.0.1.tar.gz
 chmod -R 755 EffectorP-2.0.1/